yazeedmshayekh2/simple-local-RAG-from-scratch/README.md

 All using open-source tools.

-In our specific example, we'll build NutriChat, a RAG workflow that allows a person to query a 1200 page PDF version of a Nutrition Textbook and have an LLM generate responses back to the query based on passages of text from the textbook.
+In our specific example, we'll build RAGChat, a RAG workflow that allows a person to query a 19 page PDF version of a RAG paper from Facebook and have an LLM generate responses back to the query based on passages of text from the textbook.

 PDF source: https://pressbooks.oer.hawaii.edu/humannutrition2/